 Within each AWS Region, there are two or more Availability Zones.
 These zones are distinct locations within a region that are engineered to be isolated from failures in one another while still providing high performance, low latency inter-AZ connectivity.
 By hosting across multiple Availability Zones, Datto RMM is able to ensure that a failure in a single Data Center does not affect the availability of a platform.

-All of the core platform services (Web Portal, CC, WS) exist as multiple servers within AWS and are themselves only accessible through dedicated Load Balancers.
-For the Web Portal, this load balancing is provided via the use of the Amazon Elastic Load Balancer service, while the CC and WS servers use dedicated Load Balancing instances.
+All of the core platform services (web interface, CC, WS) exist as multiple servers within AWS and are themselves only accessible through dedicated Load Balancers.
+For the web interface, this load balancing is provided via the use of the Amazon Elastic Load Balancer service, while the CC and WS servers use dedicated Load Balancing instances.
 By spreading these load balancers across multiple availability zones and using DNS Round-Robin, we are able to ensure high availability, scalability, and performance of the platform.
 Servers can be commissioned and decommissioned as required with no impact to the service itself.

 Datto RMM uses Ubuntu for the base operating system of the server instances, hosted within AWS Elastic Compute Cloud (EC2).
 The version used has been specifically prepared and hardened for use in AWS by Canonical Ltd, the provider of the Ubuntu platform.
 Server instances are launched from prebuilt and tested machine images to ensure 100% consistency.
 These machine images are backed up to the AWS Simple Storage Service (S3), which has 99.999999999% (11 9’s) durability.
 Servers are stateless in that they do not store any persistent data, allowing them to be replaced on demand, negating the need for individual server backups, and ensuring that the failure of a server does not result in a loss of partner data.